-As the fighting raged at the center, the Federals repulsed two Rebel assaults on their left, inflicting heavy casualties on the Rebels.
+As the fighting raged at the center, the Federals repulsed two Confederate assaults on their left, inflicting heavy casualties on the Confederates.
 The Confederates had no more success attacking the Union right later in the evening near dark.

 Hood Discontinues the Assault